- No matter the type of CMS being used, website security is critical for a successful online presence.

 By switching to headless WordPress, hackers can no longer access the backend.
 Due to headless technology's decoupling, a WordPress site is significantly more secure since the backend is hidden from the public.

 What are the 3 benefits of using a headless CMS?

-The development of a headless CMS is faster, more flexible, and more secure.
-A headless CMS allows you to pick your programming language and develop your "head" (presentation layer/frontend) from scratch.
+Developing a headless CMS is faster, more flexible, and more secure.
+A headless CMS lets you pick your programming language and build your "head" (presentation layer/front-end) from scratch.

 Why should you go headless?